echeyne/restaurant-menu-optimizer/README.md

 ## 🚀 Overview

 The Restaurant Menu Optimizer is a full-stack web application that helps restaurant owners optimize their menus using artificial intelligence.
-The system leverages advanced LLMs (Claude, GPT-4, or Gemini) for menu parsing and analysis, combined Qloo for restaurant and demographic insights.
+The system leverages advanced LLMs (Claude, GPT-4, or Gemini) for menu parsing and analysis, combined with Qloo for restaurant and demographic insights.

 ### Key Features